ajramos/cloud-certs/gcp-pcne-cert.md

 - The controller is kept informed of all routes from the network's routing table.
 - Route changes are propagated to the VM controllers.
 - **Create custom static routes**
-    - Manually, by using either the Google Cloud console, gloud CLI compute routes create command, or the routes.insert API.
+    - Option 1: Manually, by using either the Google Cloud console, gloud CLI compute routes create command, or the routes.insert API.
         - Set a name
         - Set a VPC
         - Select next hop: